COMP 540 Project

 Writing Proposals and Reports

-I expect professionally done documents, without spelling errors, with appropriate references, etc. I suggest the use of the LaTeX text processing system. pdflatex converts Latex files to pdf, which you can place on your project web page.
+I expect professionally done documents, without spelling errors, with appropriate references, etc. Please use LaTeX to typeset your papers and submit a pdf version of the final report on Owlspace.
 If you have never written a technical document before, you should seriously consider reading one of the standard references on the subject.
-Each one of these books has its own idiosyncracies.
-I recommend, if only for its conciseness, ``The Elements of Style'', by Strunk and White, Macmillan Publishing Co.
-The papers that we read in class might also serve as examples.
+I also recommend, if only for its conciseness, ``The Elements of Style'', by Strunk and White, Macmillan Publishing Co.
+The textbook and recommended reading assigned for the class might also serve as examples of fine technical writing.

 In Hindsight

-Acknowledgement: This document was written by Willy Zwanepoel for Comp 520 and has been used with permission for Comp 540.
+Acknowledgement: This document is adapted from a similar document written by Willy Zwanepoel for Comp 520.